 Third, in a case converted from chapter 11, assets reported in the final report required by FRBP 1019(5), or in any schedules submitted post-conversion, should be listed.
 If no such report or schedules are filed, the assets remaining in the case are to be listed.
+If the trustee is serving as a successor trustee, Form 1 should list all receipts or deposits turned over by the prior trustee as well as all property of the estate not administered by the prior trustee.
 The trustee should maintain a record in the estate file describing how the assets remaining in the case were determined.